top of page

 Grades 1-3

 This is for the camper who wants a short trial of everything camp has to offer!
-Begin your lifelong love of overnight camp by staying in our duplex cabins and dabbling in rock climbing, swimming, paddling, tie-dying, arts and crafts, and sports – then gather ‘round the campfire with other younger campers to enjoy a s’more snack.
-(This is a 3-day, 2-night experience.
-Campers will live in cabins with bathrooms and showers.)
+Begin your lifelong love of overnight camp by dabbling in rock climbing, swimming, paddling, tie-dying, arts and crafts, and sports – then gather ‘round the campfire with other younger campers to enjoy a s’more snack.
+(This is a 3-day, 2-night experience.)